kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 Clusters within my ClusterSet send logs/metrics to a common monitoring solution and I need to be able to identify the cluster from which a given set of events originated.

-#### Joining or moving between ClusterSets

-I want the ability to add a previously-isolated cluster to a ClusterSet, or to move a cluster from one ClusterSet to another and be aware of this change.

 ### `ClusterClaim` CRD
 ```